dmitriyshub/ocp-kdump/docs/KDUMP_INTRO_README.md

 ### Why KDUMP Configuration Matters

-Properly configuring both the crash triggers and memory reservation is essential for kdump to function as intended.
+Properly configuring both the crash triggers and memory reservation is essential for `kdump` to function as intended.

-- By setting the appropriate parameters (e.g. kernel.panic=1, vm.panic_on_oom=1), you ensure that kdump will trigger on specific events, allowing you to capture memory dumps that are critical for diagnosing issues
+- By setting the appropriate parameters (e.g. `kernel.panic=1`, `vm.panic_on_oom=1`), you ensure that `kdump` will trigger on specific events, allowing you to capture memory dumps that are critical for diagnosing issues

 - Without these parameters, your system might simply reboot or remain unresponsive during critical failures, leaving you without valuable diagnostic data

-Enabling kdump without configuring the associated kernel parameters and memory reservation means that kdump might not activate during critical events, leading to missed opportunities for diagnostics.
-To ensure kdump functions effectively, it's important to:
+Enabling `kdump` without configuring the associated kernel parameters and memory reservation means that `kdump` might not activate during critical events, leading to missed opportunities for diagnostics.
+To ensure `kdump` functions effectively, it's important to:

 - Set kernel parameters like `kernel.panic`, `vm.panic_on_oom`, and others according to the events you want to capture

-- Configure crashkernel to reserve sufficient memory for kdump to operate
+- Configure `crashkernel` parameter to reserve sufficient memory for kdump to operate

-These steps help ensure that when a crash occurs, kdump can capture the necessary information to diagnose the underlying issue.
+These steps help ensure that when a crash occurs, `kdump` can capture the necessary information to diagnose the underlying issue.

-## In Clustered Environments
+## KDUMP in Clustered Environments

-Cluster environments potentially invite their own unique obstacles to vmcore collection.
-Some clusterware provides functionality to fence nodes via the SysRq or an NMI allows for vmcore collection upon fencing a node.
+Cluster environments potentially invite their own unique obstacles to `vmcore` collection.
+Some clusterware provides functionality to fence nodes via the `SysRq` or an `NMI` allows for `vmcore` collection upon fencing a node.

-In addition to ensuring that the cluster and kdump configuration is sound, if a system encounters a kernel panic there is the possibility that it can be fenced and rebooted by the cluster before finishing dumping the vmcore.
+In addition to ensuring that the cluster and `kdump` configuration is sound, if a system encounters a kernel panic there is the possibility that it can be fenced and rebooted by the cluster before finishing dumping the vmcore.
 If this is suspected in a cluster environment it may be a good idea to remove the node from the cluster and reproduce the issue as a test or try to extand the fence timeout.

 ## KDUMP With Node Self Remediation Operator

-Integrating kdump with a Node Self Remediation Operator in a cluster environment involves configuring both systems to work in harmony.
-Here is how you can set up and adjust the parameters of the SNR operator to optimize its behavior with kdump, ensuring that the system can properly handle kernel crashes and initiate remediation processes effectively.
+Integrating `kdump` with a Node Self Remediation Operator in a cluster environment involves configuring both systems to work in harmony.
+Here is how you can set up and adjust the parameters of the `SNR` operator to optimize its behavior with `kdump`, ensuring that the system can properly handle kernel crashes and initiate remediation processes effectively.

 Node Self Remediation Operator is a component that monitors node health and performs remediation actions (like rebooting) if it detects issues such as unresponsive nodes or specific failure conditions.